1100110/duststorm/README.md

 ------

 This site will utilize D to the fullest extent possible.
-The tech used will include:
+The software used will include:

 * Vibe.d
 * MongoDB
-* Available Online (Most likely js) Editors
+* Available Online (Most likely js) Text Editors

 The site should use interactivepython.org as a 'guide'.
 Note the quotes.
 It is a functional website that does what we want, just for a different language.
 Therefore we can almost compare ourselves 'apples to apples'

-Be on the lookout for anything that is more difficult than it is on IP.org Account Creation, Login, Navigation, etc.
+Be on the lookout for anything that is more difficult than it is on interactivepython:
+Account Creation, Login, Navigation, etc.